 The Slave-owners versus The No-Longer-Slaves

 The two camps that are preparing to slug it out by every means necessary are the camp of the Colonialist Fulani slave-owners and the camp of the indigenous people that are resisting and rejecting to be enslaved anymore.
 The scions of Fulani Caliphate have stated openly in the past and by their political actions in the present that they can only relate with other Nigerians as supreme conquerors.
-And since other Nigerians have come to understand the Fulani political intentions and machinations, they are now saying, No to that godforsaken political arrangement of masters and slaves.
+Now, other hitherto naive Nigerians have come to acknowledge and to understand the Fulani political intentions and oppressive machinations.
+Collectively, they are now saying, NO, to the godforsaken political arrangement of masters and slaves in Nigeria.

 With the way things are at the moment and the intelligence reports coming out from all over the country, it seems the Fulani Caliphate have prepared and are battle ready with dangerous weaponry to shed the blood of innocent Nigerians in order to enforce the continuation of their slave ownership and colonial domination over Nigeria.
-The sporadic terrorist attacks on communities for land seizure and ethnic cleansing of the land owners are presently on-going in the Middle Belt States of Nigeria.
+There are sporadic terrorist attacks on communities for the purpose of dispossessing indigenous ethnic nations; of seizing and grabbing their lands, and the ethnic cleansing of indigenous land owners.
+These nefarious and macabre activities are presently on-going in the Middle Belt and the Southern States of Nigeria.

-It is at this juncture, if it is not too late in the day, we shall call and plead with the few truly emancipated Fulanis to do everything in their power to educate and to convince their ethnic kinsmen that the political thinking and practice of the world have changed.
+It is at this juncture, if it is not too late in the day, we shall be calling and pleading with the few truly emancipated Fulanis to do everything in their power to educate and to convince their ethnic kinsmen that the political thinking and practices of the world have changed.

-That we are no longer in the 19th century world when barbaric methods of slaughtering the innocents, unjustly terrorising communities and the use of cruel ethnic cleansing were permissible weapons and methods of gaining political suzerainty over others.
+That the world is no longer in the 19th century when barbaric methods of the slaughtering of innocent population; of terrorising communities unjustly; and of using cruel ethnic cleansing of other people on their ancestral lands, were permissible weapons and methods of gaining political suzerainty over others.